awsdocs/amazon-fsx-lustre-user-guide/doc_source/using-service-linked-roles.md

 **To manually delete a service\-linked role using IAM**

-Use the IAM console, the IAM CLI, or the IAM API to delete the AWSServiceRoleForAmazonFSx service\-linked role\.
+Use the IAM console, the AWS CLI, or the IAM API to delete the AWSServiceRoleForAmazonFSx service\-linked role\.
 For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

 ## Supported Regions for Amazon FSx for Lustre Service\-Linked Roles<a name="slr-regions"></a>